Calla Lily (TV series)

-Calla Lily is a 2006 Philippine television drama series aired by ABS-CBN from May 29 to September 8, 2006, replacing Panday. and was replaced by Crazy for You.
+Calla Lily is a 2006 Philippine television drama series broadcast by ABS-CBN.
+Directed by Maryo J. de los Reyes and Lino Cayetano, it stars Sharlene San Pedro in the title role.
+It aired on the network's Primetime Bida line up from May 29 to September 8, 2006, replacing Panday and was replaced by Crazy for You.

+The series was streaming soon online on Jeepney TV YouTube channel replacing Bituing Walang Ningning.

+Premise

 It revolves around twin sisters Calla and Lily, hence the title.

 Plot summary

 Sharlene San Pedro (from Mga Anghel na Walang Langit) starred in this teleserye, which premiered on May 29, 2006 1 year later.
-She reunited once again with her highly successful Anghel na Walang Langit family composed of directors Maryo J. delos Reyes, Lino Cayetano, writers Agnes Gagilonia-Uligan, Aloy Adlawan and Michiko Yamamoto, as well as versatile actor Johnny Delgado.
+She reunited once again with her highly successful Mga Anghel na Walang Langit family composed of directors Maryo J. delos Reyes, Lino Cayetano, writers Agnes Gagilonia-Uligan, Aloy Adlawan and Michiko Yamamoto, as well as versatile actor Johnny Delgado.

 In Calla Lily, Sharlene played dual roles, twin sisters Calla and Lily who grow up in a small fishing village in Batangas.
 Calla and Lily are polar opposites: Calla is outspoken and naughty while Lily is very timid and shy.
 Both are doted upon by their father, Dodie (Gerald Madrid), who takes care of them while their mother, Sari (Ana Roces), works in Taiwan as an overseas Filipino worker, or an OFW.
 However, Sari meets Ramil (Yul Servo) a Filipino businessman abroad and has an affair with him.
 With her conscience eating her up, she returns home to her family, but her secret becomes exposed when Ramil follows her and tries to win her back.
 To complicate matters, Sari's father Edong (Johnny Delgado) and mother Liza (Evangeline Pascual) prefer Ramil over her husband.
 Soon Dodie and Sari end up fighting and even their kids take sides.
 One terrible night, a drunken Dodie takes Edong's boat to sea with Lily following him.
 The same time a storm hits the village.
 This period is when the story of Calla Lily unfolded.

 Aside from Ana Roces, Gerald Madrid, Evangeline Pascual, Yul Servo and Johnny Delgado, strong performances came from Baron Geisler, Rodjun Cruz, Erich Gonzales, Luz Valdez, Lou Veloso, Lauren Novero, Myla Boyd, Scarlet, Angel Sy, Pewee O'Hara, Hazel Espinosa, and Raquel Montessa.
 Soliman Cruz, Cloyd Robinson, Niña Manalo, Paolo Ramirez, and Jam Melendez completed the powerhouse cast of Calla Lily.